With a population of some thousands of dogs, from which many were unsterilized, decreasing the number of strays is a challenge.

 This huge surface, partially used for storage and partially for operational buildings and offices, was the home of approximately 10000 strays who migrated from the city of Galati, in search of a new territory or strays who were born there, on the industrial plant.
 The packs of dogs were concentrated in the areas where workers offered them food or where they could find scraps.
 From this huge number of strays, some became territorial and started attacking and even biting clients and workers.

 In 2006, the situation was out of control.
 The dogs were at risk of being captured and killed using very inhumane methods.
 This was when ROLDA stepped in and bravely offered to humanely solve (no kill) this massive problem.

-To solve this giant project, ROLDA built a large shelter from scratch with a capacity to welcome 700 dogs.
+To solve this giant problem, ROLDA built a large shelter from scratch with a capacity to welcome 700 dogs.
 But building a shelter is not enough if it is not properly maintained.